Cave Noire: Gameplay

+After the player defeats level six of the four quests, they are given the Adventurer rank by the Adventurer's Guild, but four more post-game difficulty levels remain.

 Reception

 Japanese reception

 In Japan, reviewers in the game magazine Famicom Tsūshin said Cave Noires various small quests give it a good pick up and play quality.
 Other reviewers complimented how easy it was to play and its unique take on the role-playing game genre.

+Hideaki Fujimori of Hippon Super! described it as a bizarre RPG, and saying he was most impressed by how easy it was to read the status and items displays which was not always the case in Game Boy games.

 The Family Computer Magazines Game Report gave the game a rating based on reader voting of 18.9 (out of 30) with the following details: